 Qualifying schedule: 4 games on Tuesday, May 10, 2022 4 games on Wednesday, May 11, 2022

 There will be 10 minutes of practice allotted for qualifying rounds.
 Total pins will determine who will qualify for match play.
-Provided the previous year’s Masters Champion pays the $135 entry fee, he/she will be exempt from qualifying and will be seeded in the 16th position unless he/she chooses to bowl in the qualifying rounds, in which case he/she will be seeded according to qualifying scores.
-If the champion chooses to bowl the qualifying rounds but fails to be in the top 32 qualifying scores, he/she will be seeded in the 32nd position and will be paid the prize listed in the prize list less $270.
+If the champion fails to be in the top 32 qualifying scores, they will be seeded in the 32nd position and will be paid the prize listed for their final standings position less the prize for 32nd place.
 The 32nd qualifying prize will be paid to the bowler who finished with the 32nd highest qualifying score and that person will serve as the first alternate for match play.

 5. Holding up play during either qualifying rounds or match play may subject games to forfeiture.